PrintM3D/Quad-Fusion-Docs/electrical-guides/duet-maestro-wiring.md

 The IR Z-probe ports are listed in the image above.
 The z-probe board can be powered off both 5V and 3.3V, both pins are found on the Duet Maestro Z-probe connector.
 We recommend you power the z-probe board with 3.3V as it produces a significantly less noisy signal than 5V, and therefore produces are more consistent distance reading.

-### Promega Resistance Table
+### Crane Resistance Table

-The Promega electrical components have specific resistances attributed to them.
+The Crane electrical components have specific resistances attributed to them.
 This can make troubleshooting components much easier.
 With a multi-meter set to measure resistance, you can measure the resistance of a thermistor or heater and compare the reading with the values in the table below.
 Whenever you are working with electrical components we recommend you switch off the power to the Duet board!

 **Resistance Table**